PrimarySite/stylelint-config-primarysite/README.md

 ## Helpful Tips

-- Consider adding `--report-invalid-scope-disables --report-needless-disables --formatter verbose` to the `stylelint` script in `package.json`.

-  For example:
+- Here is an example script that you can use in your project:

-      "lint": "stylelint 'src/**/*.{css,html}' --formatter verbose"
+      "lint": "stylelint 'src/**/*.{css,html}' --report-needless-disables --formatter verbose"

-This will give you a summary of the files linted and any errors encountered.

 - When specifying the version of `stylelint` in `package.json`, prefix the version number with `~` (tilde) instead of a `^` (caret) as per the